 After visiting all of the principal tourist attractions, visitors can expand their thrill by driving out of the capital for complete day trips from Sarajevo.
 It will unearth the incredible and serene beauty of exotic mountains and canyons, ancient Ottoman towns, unspoiled nature, and culinary experiences.
 Here are some of the best options for day trips from Sarajevo.

 Train from Sarajevo to Mostar is the best option for getting there.
-The town is known for its cultural diversity, and it is placed in Herzegovina region.
-The Ottoman Stari Most or Ottoman Old Bridge is the most popular spot in this city, which splits the town into its Catholic and Muslim sides, one is a Croatian neighborhood and the other one braches the Ottoman alleys.
+The town is known for its cultural diversity, and it is placed in the Herzegovina region.
+The Ottoman Stari Most or Ottoman Old Bridge is the most popular spot in this city, which splits the town into its Catholic and Muslim sides; one is a Croatian neighborhood, and the other one braches the Ottoman alleys.

-The most Oriental Bosnian City, Travnik is positioned in Lasva Valley, i.e., around 90 km from Sarajevo.
+The most Oriental Bosnian City, Travnik, is positioned in Lasva Valley, i.e., around 90 km from Sarajevo.
 If you are a history lover, Travnik is well known as the birthplace of Ivo Andric.
-He is the famous author who won the Nobel Prize.
+He is a famous author who won the Nobel Prize.
 Travnik is also diverse in Ottoman architecture.
 There are the 15th-century old Travnik castle, clocks, and mosques.

 You may prefer to take a bus from the central station in Sarajevo.
 Every day, there are two buses to hop on.
 You may take a bus at seven every morning and another one at 4:30 in the evening.
 The journey takes over 3 hours to get there.
 The average ticket costs around 18 Euros for 35-50 km per person.

 The Bosnian Pyramids

 You may also have a chance to visit the mystic hills, called the most massive humanmade ancient pyramids in the world, according to the locals.
 Some are even believed to have healing properties.